mattparker/lamplighthelp/source/16-6-0_System_Administration_-_Lists.markdown

 Please read 'Important Things to Consider' (above) before deleting any list items.
 - Find the item you would like to delete in the list.
 - Click the grey dustbin icon to the right of it.
 This will turn the selected row red.
-- If you have clicked this in error, clicking on the dusbin icon again will 'undelete' the item.
+- If you have clicked this in error, clicking on the dustbin icon again will 'undelete' the item.
 - Click 'save all changes' at the top or bottom of the page to keep your changes.
 Once you have done this you will not be able to undelete the item.